 These Creamy Chicken Enchiladas are equally tasty when made with turkey.
 So with a certain holiday coming up, if you find yourself with excess leftover turkey the next day, this is a great recipe to use it up!

 Make sure you buy small-curd cottage cheese, which blends right in with the other filling ingredients.
 Large-curd cottage cheese would still work and would even taste the same, but the texture might stand out a little more.

-You can buy a can of enchilada sauce to use with this recipe, but I have yet to find a brand that is without questionable ingredients, so I prefer to quickly whip up my own pseudo-enchilada sauce out of tomato sauce or puree.
+You can buy a can of enchilada sauce to use with this recipe, but I have yet to find a brand that is without questionable ingredients, so I prefer to quickly whip up my own version of pseudo-enchilada sauce out of tomato sauce or puree.

 I have made this recipe many times by cramming as many enchiladas into a 9- by 13-inch dish as I can fit, even turning a few of them perpendicular down the sides of the dish.
-But that doesn't make for the prettiest presentation and it's not always easy to get the enchiladas out of the dish without breaking them.
+But that doesn't make for the prettiest presentation and it's not always easy to get your Creamy Chicken Enchiladas out of the dish without breaking them.

 So don't be lazy and impatient like me.
 What I would recommend instead is fitting about nine enchiladas down the center of a 9- by 13-inch dish, and then fit five or so more in an 8- by 8-inch dish.
 If there is any leftover chicken or cottage cheese after that, just dollop it in the empty corners before covering the whole shebang with the remaining red sauce and shredded cheese.

 Once you taste them, I think you'll be happy to add them to your recipe box, too!